Momansi96/reading-notes/Read07.md

 The color property allows you to specify the color of text inside an element.
 You can specify any color in CSS in one of three ways:

-1- rgb values: These express colors in terms of how much red, green and blue are used to make it up.
+1- RGB values: These express colors in terms of how much red, green, and blue are used to make it up.
 For example: rgb(100,100,90)

-2- hex codes: These are six-digit codes that represent the amount of red, green and blue in a color, preceded by a pound or hash #sign.
+2- hex codes: These are six-digit codes that represent the amount of red, green, and blue in a color, preceded by a pound or hash #sign.
 For example: #ee3e80

 3- color names: There are 147 predefined color names that are recognized by browsers.